is powered by ARM® big.LITTLE™ technology, the Heterogeneous Multi-Processing (HMP) solution.

 * Power: 5V/4A input

-* We guarantee the production of XU4 to year 2021, but expect to continue production long after.
+* We guarantee the production of XU4 to the End of 2022, but expect to continue production long after.

 User Manual is available.